Danzig crisis: The beginning of the crisis

+German demand for "overall settlement"

 In October 1938, the German Foreign Minister, Joachim von Ribbentrop, invited the Polish ambassador, Józef Lipski, to meet him in Berchtesgaden.
 Lipski was confused as why he could not see Ribbentrop in Berlin and had to go all the way to Berchtesgaden for this meeting that Ribbentrop insisted was extremely important.
-At their lunch at the Grand Hotel in Berchtesgaden, Ribbentrop told Lipski that he wanted an "eine Gesamtlösung" ("total settlement") between Poland and Germany.
+At their lunch at the Grand Hotel in Berchtesgaden, Ribbentrop told Lipski that he wanted a "Gesamtlösung" ("overall settlement") between Poland and Germany.
 Ribbentrop wanted Danzig to be returned to the Reich; extraterritorial roads running across the Polish Corridor to link East Prussia with the rest of Germany and for Poland to sign the Anti-Comintern pact.
 Lipski told Ribbentrop that he felt it was highly unlikely that Beck would agree to these demands.
-Alarmed, Lipski on the next day took the train to Warsaw where he met Colonel Beck and his deputy Count Jan Szembek.
-Lipski stated that he thought Ribbentrop and presumably Hitler as well were determined to see Danzig returned to Germany.
+Alarmed, Lipski on the next day took the train to Warsaw where he met Beck and his deputy Count Jan Szembek.
+Lipski believed Ribbentrop, and presumably Hitler as well, were determined to see Danzig returned to Germany.

+Bonnet advocates end to French alliance system in eastern Europe

 Starting in October 1938, the French Foreign Minister Georges Bonnet advocated the end of the French alliance system in Eastern Europe and ordered the officials of the Quai d'Orsay to start preparations for renouncing the French alliances with the Soviet Union and Poland.
 In October 1938, Bonnet spoke before the Foreign Affairs Committee on the Chamber of Deputies in October 1938, where he testified for his wish to "restructure" the French alliance system in Eastern Europe and of his desire to "renegotiate" treaties which might bring France into a war "when French security is not directly threatened".
 Bonnet found his efforts to end the eastern alliances blocked by opposition from other members of the French government.
 During a conversation with a group of Deputies who had formally asked Bonnet to end the alliances in Eastern Europe, Bonnet stated: "If I was free, I would carry out your policy; but I am not: I would have against me the majority of the Cabinet, led by Reynaud and Mandel, and I cannot count on Daladier, for Gamelin believes that in the event of war Polish military assistance would be indispensable".